yolodolo42/lottery-mini-app/docs/game-mechanics.md

 - **Rate:** 1 token per second
 - **Cap:** 7 days maximum (604,800 tokens)
 - **Claiming:** Manual claim anytime, or auto-paid on dethrone
 - **Max supply:** Once 100M tokens are minted, emissions stop.
-The contract catches the mint failure and proceeds normally — the king still receives their USDC payout but no new tokens.
+The contract catches the mint failure and proceeds normally.
+The king still receives their USDC payout, but no new tokens are minted.

 Emissions reset when you claim.
 If you claim after 3 days, then wait 4 more days as King, you can claim again.